smackware/GameObjectPool/README.md

   private void Start()
   {
-    // Borrow a simple game object
-    instance1 = GameObjectPoolManager.Borrow(Prefab1);
+    // Borrow a simple game object.
+The pool will either grant us an existing instance it has, or create a new instance instance1 = GameObjectPoolManager.Borrow(Prefab1);
     instance1.transform.position = Vector3.zero;